TBApknoob12MC/prefixell/README.md

 Prefixell is a functional programming language that compiles to Lua.
 It features a Lisp-like syntax with prefix notation, gradual typing, pattern matching, and monadic operations.
 The language is a joke.

+I was trying to make a simple lambda calculus compiler (lambcalc: .lc came from here hehe) and it turned into this madness.

+It was made for fun and can break unpredictably so please don't use it for your top secret government project use brainf*ck instead /j.

 ## Features

 - **Functional Programming**: First-class functions, immutability(fake), and higher-order functions